dave2k77/LRDBenchmark/README.md

 ---

-**For questions, contributions, or collaboration opportunities, please refer to the comprehensive documentation in this repository.**
+**For questions, contributions, or collaboration opportunities, please refer to our comprehensive documentation or create an issue on GitHub.**